duanwujie/debian-policy-chinese/README.md

 including in the announcement the upgrading-checklist section for the new release.

+Also consider a more informally-worded posting on a blog that is syndicated to Debian Planet.

 ### Setting release goals

 Policy has a large bug backlog, and each bug against Policy tends to